Digital-Ecosystems/edc-ionos-samples/Nextcloud/file-share-between-2-nextcloud-accounts/README.md

-#File transfer between two different clouds
+# File Share between 2 Nextcloud accounts

-This example shows how to exchange a data file between two EDC's using two different Nextcloud's: Nextcloud.
+This example shows how to share file/folder between two EDC's using two different Nextcloud Accounts.

 The consumer will use the Nextcloud and the provider will use Nextcloud.